What is a root canal?

 Does a root canal hurt?

-Dr. Huber, Dr. Pelkey and Dr. Shumway strive to provide you with a pleasant, comfortable dental experience.
+Dr. Steven W. Huber and associates strive to provide you with a pleasant, comfortable dental experience.
 We use local anesthesia to numb the tooth, and we offer nitrous oxide sedation to help you feel more relaxed.
 For more information on root canal therapy, we welcome you to call or visit us at Ohio Urgent Dental Care.
 We are dedicated to helping you achieve a healthy, beautiful smile for life.